-Advanced Web Design and Development

-Prerequisite: INTE/CMPS 2263 or permission of the instructor A further study of web site design and creation, including advanced configuration and usage of internet-related software applications.
-Topics will include programming; server configuration and administration tools; and web-related
+Advanced Web Design and Development 0.5 unit Prerequisite: INTE/CMPS 2263 or permission of the instructor A further study of web site design and creation, including advanced configuration and usage of internet-related software applications.
+Topics will include programming; server configuration and administration tools; and web-related database fundamentals.

-Topics in Information Security

-Prerequisite: INTE 2285 or permission of the instructor An in-depth study of select information security topics.
+Topics in Information Security 0.5 unit Prerequisite: INTE 2285 or permission of the instructor An in-depth study of select information security topics.
 To keep abreast of emerging themes, topics and methods of instruction will vary from year to year.